ragnarak54/QuizbowlBot/README.md

 If you're studying up on a certain category, you can put it after the tossup command, or any of its shortcuts, like `?q literature` (or even `?q lit`!) to get a tossup from that category.

+After a question is over, you can just type `n` within 15 seconds of the answer being read to get another question.
+The next question will have the same category restrictions as the previous one.
+So if you want to change your category restrictions, then start a new question with the `?tossup` aliases again.

+You can also skip questions by typing `skip` while it's being read (as you would `buzz`).
+You can still get another question with `n` after skipping.

 ```
 ?bonus
 ```